Code-Institute-Submissions/the-growth-club/documentation/TESTING.md

 8. As a Registered User, I want to be able to bookmark resources I find interesting and remove a bookmark.
 - On the Resources page, the user can bookmark a resource by clicking on the bookmark icon which will turn orange to show it was bookmarked.
    - [Resource page: Bookmarked Resources](documentation/images/test_screenshots/bookmarked_resource_page.png)
 - If the user has bookmarked resources, it will appear on their profile under the Bookmarks section.
    - [Profile page: Bookmarked Resources](documentation/images/test_screenshots/bookmarked_profile.png)
-   - If the user wants to remove the bookmark they can click on the "x" button and the resource will be removed, they will recieve a confirmation message.
+- If the user wants to remove the bookmark they can click on the "x" button and the resource will be removed, they will receive a confirmation message.
    - [Profile Page: Removed Bookmark confirmation](documentation/images/test_screenshots/bookmark_remove_confirmation.png)
 9. As a Registered User, I want to be able to change my password on my profile;
 - The user can change their password if they click on the "Change Password" button on the Profile page.
 If the user clicked on the Change password button, a modal will open and ask them to type in their new password.
 If they confirm to change their password, they will receive a confirmation message.